muldjord/skyscraper/docs/FAQ.md

 A: Skyscraper includes a powerful artwork compositor you can set up any way you like.
 Read more about the possibilities [here](https://github.com/muldjord/skyscraper/blob/master/docs/ARTWORK.md).
 If you just want it to export the raw unmodified screenshot and other pieces of artwork, you can use the `/home/USER/.skyscraper/artwork.xml.example2` and copy it to `/home/USER/.skyscraper/artwork.xml`.
 Remember to regenerate the gamelists after you've done this to make use of the new artwork configuration.
 This can be done simply by running Skyscraper with `Skyscraper -p PLATFORM`.
 This will regenerate the gamelist for that platform using this new artwork configuration.

-#### Q: I've edited the artwork configuration or some other part of Skyscraper setup, but the games still show up the same inside my frontend.
+#### Q: I've edited the artwork.xml or some other part of Skyscraper's gamelist specific configurations, but the games still show up the same inside my frontend.
 Why is that?

-A: Whenever you make any gamelist specific changes to Skyscrapers configurations, you need to regenerate the gamelists afterwards for the changes to take effect.
-This is quite fast, and can be done simply by running Skyscraper with `Skyscraper -p PLATFORM`.
+A: Whenever you make any gamelist specific changes to Skyscraper's configurations, you need to regenerate the gamelists for your chosen frontend afterwards for the changes to take effect.
+This can be done simply by running Skyscraper with `Skyscraper -p PLATFORM`.
 This will regenerate the gamelist for that platform using your new configuration.